v2sCollections/City-of-Dreams/README.md

 - Food.
 </details>

-⛔ Note that some of these will eat your VRAM I recommend a minimum 8 GB GPU but even then depending on your settings vanilla cyberpunk will eat 8 GB.
-If you notice stuttering or any texture issues then disable a few of the (surface mods) in Vortex.
+⛔ Note that some of these will eat your VRAM I recommend a minimum [12](https://) GB GPU.
+If you notice stuttering or any texture issues then disable a few of the ([2k Mods](https://)) in Vortex.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)